MicrosoftDocs/azure-devops-docs/docs/boards/plans/safe-review-roadmaps-progress.md

 ## View and update roadmaps

-You can review roadmaps of SAFeÂ® deliverables using the Delivery Plans, Feature Time, and Epic Roadmap tools.
+You can review roadmaps of SAFe® deliverables using the Delivery Plans, Feature Time, and Epic Roadmap tools.
 Delivery Plans are fully configurable to show the teams and work item types of interest.

 ### Review feature team Delivery Plans